This Smoked Maple Canned Salmon preserves this incredible catch to enjoy for many months.

 - Drizzle with a touch of canola oil.

-- I then topped each jar with 2 heaping tablespoons of Rogers Golden Syrup.
+- Top each jar with 2 heaping tablespoons of Rogers Golden Syrup.

 - Clean the rims of the jars with a hot clean cloth, add the lids and rings until finger tight.